 Administrative actions can vary greatly.
 They may include a letter of reprimand, having a pass or driving privileges revoked, corrective training such as taking a course on military laws for the second time, reduction in grades for those of certain ranks, and being banned from reenlisting.
 Administrative actions often also include treatment for substance abuse.
 Those who have two serious DUIs or other alcohol-related offenses may be dishonorably discharged.

-If you have been charged with a DUI in civilian court (including the Vista court, Chula Vista court, San Diego court, or El Cajon court) , contact an experienced local attorney at jD LAW.
+If you have been charged with a DUI in civilian court (including the Vista court, Chula Vista court, San Diego court, or El Cajon court) , contact an experienced local attorney at jD LAW, P.C.
 We can help get the charges lowered or reduced so you can continue with your career.
 Contact us at (760) 630-2000 and you will not fight these charges alone.